Losing a loved one is a heart wrenching time for anyone.

 How many people can attend a post funeral wake or memorial?

-From 17 May 2021 up to 30 people can gather before or after the funeral service for a reception, wake and other ceremonial events linked to the funeral (ritual washing, ashes interments and so on).
+From 19 July 2021 there is no limit to the number that can gather before or after the funeral service for a reception, wake and other ceremonial events linked to the funeral (ritual washing, ashes interments and so on).

-For gatherings larger then the venue can safely accommodate, we have developed some suggestions and ideas on how to hold a virtual post-funeral wake on our 'Hosting a virtual funeral reception' guide.
-Many families are also choosing to wait to hold a memorial service when we are in a position to have more people gathering.
+For gatherings including people who haven’t been able to travel, we have developed some suggestions and ideas on how to hold a virtual post-funeral wake on our 'Hosting a virtual funeral reception' guide.
+Many families are also choosing to hold a memorial service when we they are in a position to have more people important to them at the gathering.
 Our funeral director will be able to advise on available options.

 How can other people take part?